 Now's a good time to get the jars ready, so you won't be rushed later.
-The dishwasher is fine for the jars, the water bath processing will sterilize them as well as the contents!
-If you don't have a dishwasher, you can wash the containers in hot, soapy water and rinse, then sterilize the jars by boiling them 10 minutes, and keep the jars in hot water until they are used.
+The dishwasher is fine for the jars; especially if it has a "sanitize" cycle, the water bath processing will sanitize them as well as the contents!
+If you don't have a dishwasher with a sanitize cycle, you can wash the containers in hot, soapy water and rinse, then sanitize the jars by boiling them 10 minutes, and keep the jars in hot water until they are used.

-NOTE: If unsterilized jars are used, the product should be processed for 5 more minutes.
-However, since this additional processing can result in a poor set (runny jelly), it's better to sterilize the jars.
+NOTE: If unsanitized jars are used, the product should be processed for 5 more minutes.
+However, since this additional processing can result in a poor set (runny jelly), it's better to sanitize the jars.

-Put the lids into a pan of boiling water for 5 minutes, and use the magnetic "lid lifter wand" to pull them out.
+Put the lids into a pan of hot, but not quite boiling water (that's what the manufacturer's recommend) for 5 minutes, and use the magnetic "lid lifter wand" to pull them out.